Hague judges rule Gaddafi-era spy chief can face trial at home

-AMSTERDAM Judges at the International Criminal Court ruled on Friday that Libya was free to try Abdullah al-Senussi, the former Libyan spy chief who was a pivotal figure under former ruler Muammar Gaddafi - a decision his lawyers said was "shocking".
+AMSTERDAM Judges at the International Criminal Court ruled on Friday that Libya was free to try Abdullah al-Senussi, the former Libyan spy chief who was a pivotal figure under long-serving ruler Muammar Gaddafi.

 Senussi and Gaddafi's son Saif al-Islam are accused of crimes against humanity during the uprising that toppled Gaddafi in 2011.
 Both men are in detention in Libya while the ICC and Libya wrangle over who has the right to try them.

-Senussi's lawyer echoed many legal scholars in questioning whether Libya, whose prime minister was briefly seized by gunmen on Thursday, is in a position to administer a fair trial just two years after the end of Gaddafi's four-decade rule that has left the country divided and largely lawless.
+Some legal scholars have questioned whether Libya, whose prime minister was briefly seized by gunmen on Thursday, is in a position to administer a fair trial just two years after the end of Gaddafi's four decade rule that has left the country divided and largely lawless.

-"The country is sliding into wide-scale lawlessness where the law of the gun rules and armed militas do as they please," said Ben Emmerson, who is representing Senussi before the ICC.

-"The effect of this decision is to condemn Mr. al-Senussi to face mob justice...in which the inevitable outcome is the death penalty," he added.

-Friday's ruling does not affect the case against Saif al-Islam, who is in custody in the western mountain city of Zintan, where Tripoli's rule is weak.
+Friday's ruling does not affect the case against Saif al-Islam, who is in custody in the western mountain city of Zintan where the rule of the Libyan capital Tripoli is weak.

 (Reporting by Thomas Escritt; Editing by Alison Williams)